 I don’t know if I told you, but I used to make pizzas for a living.
-I didn’t earn a lot, but it was definitely one of my favorite jobs.
+I didn’t earn a lot, but it was definitely one of my favorite jobs ever.
 I had tons of gourmet ingredients at my disposal and was free to make whatever creative pizza combinations that my heart desired.
 My favorite pizza to make was topped with sautéed portobello mushrooms, oil-packed sun dried tomatoes, and creamy goat cheese.
 Those three ingredients created a stunning black, white, and red pizza that was just as delicious as it was beautiful.
-Todays Ultimate Portobello Mushroom Pizza is a take on that wonderful pizza memory, using ingredients that I had in my pantry and fridge.
+Todays Ultimate Portobello Mushroom Pizza is inspired by that wonderful pizza memory, using ingredients that I had in my pantry and fridge.
 All I had to buy today was one portobello mushroom cap!

 Instead of buying a jar of sun dried tomatoes, I made a quick batch of my (Not) Sun Dried Tomato Sauce.
 This sauce is sweet, tangy, and super concentrated, very much like sun dried tomatoes.
 It also has a hefty dose of spices, which makes it a perfect sub for pizza sauce.
 WIN.

 I used my Thin & Crispy Pizza Dough recipe as the base for this pizza, but instead of rolling it out thin just after kneading, I let the dough rise for 30-45 minutes, which produced a nice light pizza crust.
 For a more classic pizza crust, try my Homemade Pizza Dough.
 If you don’t want to make your own dough, you can certainly use store bought dough.
 I suggest using frozen dough or dough purchased fresh from a pizzaria, and not the kind that comes in a can like biscuits.

 Oh, also, I made this on a 12-inch pan because that’s what I have, but it probably would have been enough for a 14″ pie.
 You can cut it into 6 or 8 pieces, yielding 3 or 4 two-slice servings.